 The Applicant sent a letter to the managers of the Skaneateles Aero Drome and the Owasco Airfield on July 19, 2024 to explain the Article VIII process and the steps the Applicant was taking to coordinate with the FAA, NTIA, and other federal agencies.
 The letter included a detailed map and description of the Project and requested review of, and comment on, the Project by the operators (see Appendix 2-B).
 One of the managers of the Skaneateles Aero Drome reached out to the Applicant's representative on July 30, 2024, via phone and email, to discuss the Facility's location and potential to impact the Skaneateles Aero Drome's instrumented approach (see Appendix 2-B).
-After reviewing the position of the Facility relative to the applicable approach routes, it did not appear that there are any conflicts between the Skaneateles Aero Drome and the Agricola Wind Project; however, both the Applicant's representative and the
+After reviewing the position of the Facility relative to the applicable approach routes, it did not appear that there are any conflicts between the Skaneateles Aero Drome and the Agricola Wind Project; however, both the Applicant's representative and the Skaneateles Aero Drome's representative agreed that this determination must ultimately be made by the FAA.

-5 ADLS is a light mitigation technology that utilizes one or more surveillance radar(s) to track aircraft in proximity to the wind turbines.
-If an aircraft flies toward, or through an area around the Facility, then the obstruction lights on each wind turbine will be activated.
+wind turbine will be activated.
 Without the use of an ADLS, the obstruction lighting on all 24 wind turbines must operate during nighttime hours and periods of reduced visibilities because they will exceed 499 feet in height (as per Sections 13.5 and 13.6 of FAA Advisory Circular AC 70/7460-1M).
 See Exhibit 8 for additional discussion on the use of ADLS.